Aspen11Comms/website/index.md

 ## June 27, 2021

 ### Sacrament Meeting - 12:00pm
 The Sacrament Broadcast link will no longer be published on this website.
-If you need access to view remotely, contact President Christensen, Sister Boice
+If you need access to view remotely, contact President Christensen or Sister Boice.

 ### 2nd Hour Meetings - 1:10pm